rhaeyx/card-guessing-python/readme.md

-### Card Guessing Game
+# Card Guessing Game

 ## With Python and Tkinter

-In fulfillment for acads shit.
+In fulfillment for some academic stuff.